anonymnon/FASTrack/README.md

 `$rm -f ~/.cache/matplotlib/fontList.cache`

-This version of the program requires GNU-parallel.
-Please make sure it is installed.

-`$sudo apt-get install parallel`

 To run **stack2tifspy3**, you will need to create a Python3 virtual environment and install the ImageJ module.

 `$mkvirtualenv FAST3 -p python3$`